JustSteveKing/companies-house-laravel/README.md

 ]);
 ```

-To understand how to use this part please follow the Laravel documentation for [Testing the Http Client](https://laravel.com/docs/8.x/http-client#testing)
+To understand how to use this part, please follow the Laravel documentation for [Testing the Http Client](https://laravel.com/docs/8.x/http-client#testing)